jagregory/abrash-zen-of-asm/src/chapter-14.md

 In fact, you can readily benefit from localized near branching even if you're not using assembler at all.
 You can use the `near`{.nasm} keyword to declare routines that are referenced only within one high-level language module to be near routines, allowing the compiler to generate near rather than far calls to those routines.
 As noted above, you can even place several modules in the same code segment and use near calls for functions referenced only within those modules that share the same segment.

-In short, in the code that really matters you can often enjoy the performance advantage of small code model programming — that is, near branches — even when your program has more than 64 Kb of code and so must use the large code model overall.
+In short, in the code that really matters you can often enjoy the performance advantage of small code model programming—that is, near branches—even when your program has more than 64 Kb of code and so must use the large code model overall.

 Whether you're programming in assembler or a high-level language, one great benefit of using near rather than far subroutines is the reduction in the size of jump and call tables that near subroutines make possible.
 While the address of a near subroutine can be specified as a 1-word table entry, a full doubleword is required to specify the segment and offset of a far subroutine.
 It doesn't take a genius to figure out that we can cut the size of a jump or call table in half if we can convert the subroutines it branches to from far to near, as shown in Figure 14.2.